A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

 \subsection{Parameter Selection}

-The parameters used in the algorithm are empirically chosen according to different applications in order to achieve relatively good performance.
-Note that all norm minimization problems are based on the proposed adaptive dictionary learning (ADL) scheme in group-based sparse coding.
+The parameters used in the algorithm are empirically chosen according to different applications in order to achieve relatively good results.
+Note that all norm minimization methods are based on the designed adaptive dictionary learning (ADL) scheme under the GSC framework.

 In image inpainting, the mask is generated randomly.
-The size of patch is set to be $8\times 8$.
+The size of patch is set to $8\times 8$.
 The similar patch number $m$ is set to 60.
-The searching window $C \times C$ is set to $25\times 25$; $\sigma=\sqrt{2}$ and $K=2$; $p$ is set to 0.45, 0.45, 0.95 and 0.95 when 80\%, 70\%, 60\% and 50\% pixels are missing, respectively. $\epsilon$ and $\varepsilon$ are set as 0.35, 0.35 and 0.1, 0.3 for $w\ell_1$-norm and $w\ell_p$-norm, respectively.
-The detailed settings of $\rho$ and $\lambda$ are shown on the upper part of Table~\ref{lab:3}.
-However, due to the existence of the weight $\textbf{\emph{W}}$, $\lambda$ is computed by Eq.~\eqref{eq:38} in $w\ell_1$-norm and $w\ell_p$-norm.
+The searching window $C \times C$ is set to $25\times 25$; $\sigma_n =\sqrt{2}$; $p$ is set to 0.45, 0.45, 0.95 and 0.95 when 80\%, 70\%, 60\% and 50\% pixels are missing, respectively. $\epsilon$ and $\varepsilon$ are set as (0.35, 0.35) and (0.1, 0.3) for $w\ell_1$-norm and $w\ell_p$-norm, respectively.
+The detailed settings of $\rho$ and $\lambda$ are shown on the upper part of Table~\ref{lab:1}.
+Due to the existence of the weight $\textbf{\emph{w}}$, $\lambda$ is computed by Eq.~\eqref{eq:41} in $w\ell_1$-norm and $w\ell_p$-norm.
+We will give a detailed discussion on how to choose the best power $p$ in Sec.~\ref{5.4}.

-In image CS recovery, we generate the CS measurements at the block level by utilizing a Gaussian random projection matrix to test images, \ie, CS with block size $32\times 32$ \cite{28}.
-The patch size is set to be $7\times 7$.
-The similar patch number $m =60$, and the search window is set to $20\times 20$; $\sigma=\sqrt{2}$ and $K=2$; $p$ is set to 0.5, 0.95, 0.95 and 0.95 with 0.2$N$, 0.3$N$, 0.4$N$ and 0.5$N$ measurements, respectively. $\epsilon$ and $\varepsilon$ are set as 0.35, 0.35 and 0.1, 0.4 for $w\ell_1$-norm and $w\ell_p$-norm, respectively.
-Similarly, $\lambda$ is computed by Eq.~\eqref{eq:38} in $w\ell_1$-norm and $w\ell_p$-norm.
-The detailed settings of $\rho$ and $\lambda$ are shown at the lower part of Table~\ref{lab:3}.
+In image CS recovery, we generate the CS measurements at the block level by utilizing a Gaussian random projection matrix to test images, \ie, CS with block size $32\times 32$ \cite{40}.
+The patch size is set to $7\times 7$.
+The similar patch number $m =60$, and the search window $C \times C$ is set to $20\times 20$; $\sigma_n =\sqrt{2}$; $p$ is set to 0.5, 0.95, 0.95 and 0.95 with 0.2$N$, 0.3$N$, 0.4$N$ and 0.5$N$ measurements, respectively. $\epsilon$ and $\varepsilon$ are set as (0.35, 0.35) and (0.1, 0.4) for $w\ell_1$-norm and $w\ell_p$-norm, respectively.
+Similarly, $\lambda$ is computed by Eq.~\eqref{eq:41} in $w\ell_1$-norm and $w\ell_p$-norm.
+The detailed settings of $\rho$ and $\lambda$ are shown at the lower part of Table~\ref{lab:1}.

-In addition, to make a fair comparison of all norm minimization methods, The iterative stopping criterion is set to: PSNR($t+1$) - PSNR($t$)$<$0, where PSNR($t+1$) and PSNR($t$) denote the PSNR values of reconstructed images at the $(t+1)$-th iteration and $t$-th iteration, respectively.
+In addition, to make a fair comparison of all norm minimization methods, the iterative stopping criterion is set to: PSNR ($t+1$) - PSNR ($t$) $<$ 0, where PSNR ($t+1$) and PSNR ($t$) denote the PSNR values of the restored images at the $(t+1)$-th iteration and $t$-th iteration, respectively.